You don’t typically think of Thanksgiving as a getting out-of-town kind of holiday.

 5. Go find some wild turkeys

-And no, I don’t mean at the liquor store.
+I don’t mean at the liquor store.

 Fall is a great time to see the turkey in its natural environment and not on a giant platter.

 If you want to bag a wild turkey for Thanksgiving dinner, you better do it early.
-Shotgun season ends in October and archery season ends the first week of November.

-But I’m not a hunter.
+As a side note, I’m not a hunter.
 I just like seeing them in the wild.

 Cades Cove is an excellent place to see turkeys in the wild.
 I suggest getting there early and being pretty chill about it because turkeys are exceptionally smart.